learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 Kubernetes is an orchestrator: a piece of software that coordinate work across multiple servers.

-Great, but you don't want to orchestrate any work, you want to orchestrate Tensorflow training!
+Great, but you don't want to orchestrate any work, you want to orchestrate TensorFlow training!

 Enter Kubeflow.

-Kubeflow supercharges Kubernetes with the ability to run distributed Tensorflow jobs.
+Kubeflow supercharges Kubernetes with the ability to run distributed TensorFlow jobs.

 If you combine the two, you can train your model with thounsands of computer at the same time.